CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 Here, you will need to go through the file selector, and select the bundled Neo4j server file you downloaded, as mentioned in the [**introduction**](#introduction).
 There is no need to unzip the file from Neo4j, as the installer application will handle all of this for you.

 ####Set Up Database Admin####
 On this page, we need to set up the password for the Neo4j database admin user.
 By default, the user name is `neo4j`.
-The password has some requirements, which are: 1 letter, 1 number, 1 special character `!@#$%^&`, and must be 8-64 characters long.
+The password has some requirements, which are: 1 letter, 1 number, 1 special character `!@#$%^&`, and must meet the requirements set on the Password Configuration page.

 ####Set Up CSAT Admin User####
 On this page, we need to set up the default System Administrator for the CSAT Pro application.
 By default, the user name is `admin`.
-The password has the following requirements: 1 letter, 1 number, 1 special character `!@#$%^&`, and must be 8-64 characters long.
+The password has the following requirements: 1 letter, 1 number, 1 special character `!@#$%^&`, and must meet the requirements set on the Password Configuration page.

 ####Installing and Starting CIS CSAT Pro####
 Here, the installer is starting up the Neo4j service, and is creating and starting the CIS CSAT Pro service.
 This can take a few minutes.